This page provides detailed information about integrating AI Email (AIE) with Salesforce.

 Salesforce Permissions | Permission Type | Description |

-API Enabled or API Only User | System | Enables API access for CE. |
+API Enabled or API Only User | System | Enables API access for AIE. |

-Run Reports | System | CE uses your SFDC reports to choose which leads to contact. |
+Run Reports | System | AIE uses your SFDC reports to choose which leads to contact. |

 View Reports in Public Folders | System | Required to be able to choose a report from which to enroll leads. |